VoltCruelerz/OwlMarble-Magic/classes/ranger/Ranger.md

 A creature that has benefited from a tonic since its last Long Rest must expend a Hit Die to benefit from another.

-> **Ingestion**: A creature can use a Bonus Action to swallow a solution, or an incapacitated or willing creature can be force-fed a solution by the administering creature's Action
+> **Ingestion**: A creature can use a Bonus Action to swallow a solution, or an incapacitated or willing creature can be administered a solution by the administering creature's Action

 ### Greater Solutions - 7 [New]